-In addition our practice uses Dermengine – a leading digital platforms to compare and analyse skin lesions and allow accurate monitoring of suspect lesions over a period of time.
+In addition, our practice provides the facility Dermengine – a leading digital platform to compare and analyse skin lesions and allow accurate monitoring of suspect lesions over a period of time.

-Whilst all of our doctors are able to perform skin checks and excisions of lesions, Dr Melissa McCann has undertaken postgraduate training in Skin Cancer Medicine & Surgery.
+Whilst all of the doctors providing services are able to perform skin checks and excisions of lesions, Dr Melissa McCann has undertaken postgraduate training in Skin Cancer Medicine & Surgery.
 In addition, Dr Colin Giorcelli has completed advanced surgical training, performing surgical procedures at Proserpine Hospital.
-He brings his expertise in surgical management to our clinic and has a keen interest in skin cancer diagnosis and management.
-Dr Amy Tattesal completed several years of training in plastic surgery before moving to the Whitsundays and completing her general practice specialist training and brings her expertise in excellent skin excision surgical techniques to Whitsunday Family Practice.
+He brings his expertise in surgical management to his patients and has a keen interest in skin cancer diagnosis and management.
+Dr Amy Tattesal completed several years of training in plastic surgery before moving to the Whitsundays and completing her general practice specialist training and bringing her expertise in excellent skin excision surgical techniques to her patients.